This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Pumpkin Loaf Cake with Cream Cheese Frosting

-The final product is a slightly-sweet pumpkin loaf cake that I can feel good about enjoying, and serving my family, for a weekend breakfast treat alongside a cup of home-brewed coffee.
+A slightly-sweet pumpkin loaf cake that I can feel good about enjoying, and serving my family, for a weekend breakfast treat alongside a cup of home-brewed coffee.

 - 6 TB butter melted and cooled to room temperature

 - 1 cup pumpkin puree 226 g, not pumpkin pie filling

 - 2/3 cup pure maple syrup 160 ml

 - 1 1/2 tsp pure vanilla extract homemade

 - 1 3/4 cups spelt flour 255 g, see note under recipe

 - 8 oz cream cheese I like Organic Valley brand.